jchris/testapp019/issue.md

 ## Impact
 This issue completely blocks development and usage of applications that depend on use-fireproof v0.20.0, as basic form input functionality is broken.

+## Update (2025-04-08)
+Even after completely removing useLiveQuery and useDocument in favor of direct database.put API calls and database.allDocs with useEffect, the browser hang issue persists.
+This further suggests that the problem is fundamental to the core library functionality in v0.20.0 and not limited to specific hooks.